Dublin and Surroundings

 7) Temple Bar district

 Temple Bar is often called the “bohemian quarter.”
 It is the place to be if you love entertainment, art, and culinary action.
-There are several art galleries and other cultural institutions, including the Irish Film institute, located here.
+Pay a visit to Meeting House Square on Saturday afternoon and sample produce from the Temple Bar Markets.
+Here you will also find art galleries, theatres, including Smock Alley, Dublin’s oldest theatre, and other cultural institutions, like the Irish Film Institute.
 It is also one of the best places to hear live Irish folk music, and immerse yourself in the Irish pub culture.

 8) Dublin Writers Museum